 Where: Port Headquarters, Pier 69

-See how the Port’s Terminal 5 orchestrates the movement of cargo from ship to truck and train.
-Leased and operated by Eagle Marine Services, Terminal 5 serves vessels operated by APL, MOL, Hamburg Süd, Hyundai Merchant Marine and Westwood Shipping Lines.
+Tour Terminal 46 and learn about the movement of cargo from ship to truck and train.
 Hear longshore workers and vessel pilots describe their roles in the supply chain and visit the BNSF intermodal rail yard to learn how cargo moves between the port and the interior of the country.

 Where: Seattle-Tacoma International Airport